andreabertolini1995/Etherscan-registration-form-testing/README.md

 git clone https://github.com/andreabertolini1995/Etherscan-registration-form-testing.git
 ```

-* Be sure you have installed the packages listed in the [requirements](https://github.com/andreabertolini1995/Etherscan-registration-form-testing/blob/main/requirements.txt):
+* Be sure you have installed the packages listed in the [requirements](https://github.com/andreabertolini1995/Etherscan-registration-form-testing/blob/main/requirements.txt).
+[Behave](https://behave.readthedocs.io/en/stable/) is the Python implementation of the Cucumber framework:

 ```
 behave==1.2.6